Dishonesty, Fraud, And Deceit ~ Texas Board of Nursing (BON)

 Nurses who practice in Texas have to “possess good professional character,” according to the Texas Board of Nursing (BON).

-If you’ve done something – or been accused of something – that could be viewed as “dishonesty,” “fraud,” or “deceit,” your ability to practice nursing could be impacted.
+If you have done something – or been accused of something – that could be viewed as “dishonesty,” “fraud,” or “deceit,” your ability to practice nursing could be impacted.

 We are not talking about record-keeping errors that can sometimes happen in the course of a hectic workday – those won’t typically threaten your nurse’s license.